linz/linz-positionzpp-pcf/README.md

 This contains the following directories:

 * config: contains the configuration information used by the processing script in config.json.
-Also may contain a template for files that will be installed into the campaign directory before the processing is run.
+Also may contain a template for files that will be installed into the campaign directory before the processing is run in config/campaign_template
 * user: contains the Bernese USER directory files defining the processing strategy
 * bernese: contains files that will be installed into the Bernese system GPS directory before the processing is run.